Uniqueness for embeddings of nuclear $C^*$-algebras into type II$_{1}$ factors: Introduction

 The differences between this result and our Theorem \ref{II1_factor:intro} parallel the developments on the stably finite side of Elliott's classification programme for simple separable nuclear $C^*$-algebras over the last 30 years.
 Both the ASH hypothesis and the UCT can be viewed as approximation conditions, the former by means of concrete internal structure, while the latter lives at the level of $KK$-theory.
 Indeed, a $C^*$-algebra satisfies the UCT precisely when it is equivalent in the $KK$-category to a commutative $C^*$-algebra.
 It is a major open question going back to \cite{RS:UCT} whether all separable and nuclear $C^*$-algebras satisfy the UCT, and it is also open whether all separable and nuclear $C^*$-algebras $A$ with the property that all ideal-quotients have a densely defined trace are ASH.
 However, Tu's theorem that $C^*$-algebras associated to amenable \'etale groupoids satisfy the UCT (building on Higson and Kasparov's work on the Baum--Connes conjecture in \cite{HK:Invent}) provides a powerful tool for obtaining the UCT in examples (which has subsequently been extended to twisted groupoids, and hence nuclear $C^*$-algebras containing Cartan masas in \cite{BarlakLi}).
 So in concrete examples it is usually possible to verify the UCT in practice.
 Indeed to our knowledge there are no known explicit examples of separable nuclear $C^*$-algebras for which the UCT is not known to hold.

 The other difference is that Theorem \ref{II1_factor:intro} requires injective $^*$-homomorphisms and Hadwin--Li--Liu's ASH theorem does not.
 Injectivity is crucial in the proof of Theorem \ref{II1_factor:intro}, and we can not just pass to the quotient of $A$ by the common kernel of the $^*$-homomorphisms, since the UCT does not generally pass to quotients (whether it does for nuclear $C^*$-algebras is equivalent to the UCT problem).
-In contrast the class of ASH algebras (as opposed to the class of AH algebras) is closed under taking quotients.
+In contrast the class of algebras covered by the Hadwin--Li--Liu theorem is closed under taking quotients and so it can be recaptured from our Theorem \ref{II1_factor:intro} (see Corollary \ref{cor:HLL_reproof}).

 We next discuss what is known outside the $\mathcal B(H)$ and type II$_1$ factor setting, and the role of amenability in these uniqueness theorems.
 Given non-degenerate $^*$-homomorphisms $\phi,\psi\colon A\to \mathcal M$, from a $C^*$-algebra $A$ into a von Neumann algebra $\mathcal M$, say that $\phi$ and $\psi$ have \emph{the same $\mathcal M$-rank}, when for each $a\in A$, the range projections of $\phi(a)$ and $\psi(a)$ are Murray--von Neumann equivalent.
 In the case when $\mathcal M$ is a II$_1$-factor, $\phi$ and $\psi$ have the same $\mathcal M$-rank precisely when they agree on trace, i.e. $\tau_{\mathcal M}\circ\phi=\tau_{\mathcal M}\circ\psi$.
 Ding and Hadwin asked when having the same $\mathcal M$-rank gives rise to norm approximate unitary equivalence?